 While squash is a very social sport, and even competitive play is very focused on enjoyment, there are many avenues available to satisfy the competitive drive of a budding squash player in New Zealand.
-Districts organise interclub competitions (for players of all abilities) on weeknights, and there is a comprehensive selection of tournaments (played on weekends) which run throughout the year.
-Click here for the national tournament calendar.
+Districts organise interclub competitions (for players of all abilities) on weeknights, and there is a comprehensive selection of events on the national tournament calendar (played on weekends) which run throughout the year.

-These avenues of competitive competition first require players to hold a Squash New Zealand 'grade'.
-This will give them access to the iSquash online grading list, which tracks players' grades.
+These avenues of competition first require players to hold a Squash New Zealand 'grade'.
+This will give them access to the iSquash online grading list which tracks players' progress.
 When a match of competitive squash is played in New Zealand, the winner receives grading points, while the loser loses grading points.
-As players win matches and accumulate points the iSquash system will promote them to a higher grade (see http://www.squash.org.nz/sit/static/GL_Info.pdf).
+As players win matches and accumulate points the iSquash system will promote them to a higher grade (see Grading Bands and Adjustments).
 Beware, this can become very addictive!

 Click here to visit the iSquash grading list (note that you will need to be a member of a club to register if you have not already done so).

 Squash New Zealand also organises and runs a series of national events, which clubs around the country take turns at hosting.
 These events include: